RetroPie/RetroPie-Docs/docs/Intellivision.md

 FreeIntv utilises Retroarch controller configurations.
 Add custom retroarch controls to the retroarch.cfg file in `/opt/retropie/configs/intellivision/retroarch.cfg`

 For more information on RetroArch controls see: [RetroArch Configuration](RetroArch-Configuration)

+## Entertainment Computer System and Intellivoice
+FreeIntv does not currently support Entertainment Computer System (ECS) and Intellivoice funcationality.
+Contributions to the source are welcome!